gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "The honor was mine," the tiger rumbled, flicking an ear in what might have been the feline equivalent of a very small bow.

-Noxy hesitated, wondering if she was supposed to bow back, and was immediately annoyed at herself.
+Noxy wondered if she was supposed to bow back, and was immediately annoyed at herself.
 Cloudherds didn't bow---that was a silly lowlander custom.
 "Just call me Noxy," she told him.  "*Amma*, which cloud do you want me and Sensy and Rash on?
 We can go and start getting them ready while everyone's still jawing."

 Indy gave her daughter a look that Noxy knew all too well.
 "Who said anything about you three going?"

-But Noxy knew her mother almost as well as her mother knew her, and had assembled her arguments as she crossed the square.
-They were definitely old enough---why, they were all going to be riding *real* clouds in a few weeks, not just tame old pair floating about in the cloud pen.
+But Noxy knew her mother as well as her mother knew her, and had assembled her arguments as she crossed the square.
+They were definitely old enough---why, they were all going to be riding *real* clouds in a few weeks, not just the tame old pair floating in the cloud pen.
 And they wouldn't be going far, just a few gallops down the pass, and it was really important for cloudherds to know how to do rescues, wasn't it?
 And---

 "Stop."
-Her mother held up a hand, not noticing or just ignoring the looks on the faces of the villagers who had overheard Noxy's torrent of words.
+Her mother held up a hand, not noticing or just ignoring the amused look on Granna Fee's face.
 "You can go.
-But!" she continued, "But you ride with Grappa Gas and Granna Fee, and that's all you do---ride.
-Understood?"
+But!" she continued, "But you do what you're told and nothing more, understood?"

 Noxy nodded obediently.
 "Yes, *amma*."
 She had learned long ago not to keep asking for a whole orange when she'd already talked her mother into a half.